 5.1 Configuration Management Plan

-The purpose of Configuration Management plan is to provide basic the guidelines and procedures for administering source code, producing software development builds, controlling change, and managing software configurations.

-Specifically, this plan ensures the integrity, reliability and reproducibility of developing software products from conception to release.
+The purpose of the configuration management plan is to provide the basic guidelines and procedures for administering source code, producing software development builds, controlling change, and managing software configurations.
+Specifically, this plan ensures the integrity, reliability, and reproducibility of developing software products from conception to release.

-A Configuration Item (CI) is an entity designated for configuration management, which consist of multiple related work products that form a baseline.
+A Configuration Item (CI) is an entity designated for configuration management, which consists of multiple related work products that form a baseline.
 This logical grouping provides ease of identification and controlled access.
-These work product includes source code, executables and project deliverables.
+These work products include source code, executables, and project deliverables.

-Configuration Control process evaluates, approves or disapproves, and manages changes to controlled items.
-This includes tracking the configuration of each of the CIs, approving a new configuration if necessary, and updating the baseline.
+The configuration control process evaluates, approves, and manages changes to controlled items.
+This includes tracking the configuration of each of the CIs, approving a new configuration, and updating the baseline.

-To manage and maintain the source code, project team will be using Source code control tool.
-This tool provides mechanisms for checking source code in and out of a central repository.
-This allows different developers to work on the same project, with reduced fears of lost code or overwritten changes.
-Source code control also implies a version control system that can manage files through the development lifecycle, keeping track of which changes were made, who made them, when they were made, and why.
-Finally, source control also frequently involves the ability to group versioned files as a single release, maintain multiple active releases concurrently (branching), and join different releases (merging).
+To manage and maintain the source code, the project team will be using a source code control tool called GitHub.
+This allows different developers to work on the same items, with reduced chance of overwriting another’s work.
+This tool also tracks which changes were made, who made them, when they were made, and why.
+Finally, GitHub includes the ability to group versioned files as a single release, maintain multiple active releases concurrently (branching), and join different releases (merging).

-All the project deliverables are to be considered as configuration items.
-The configuration item as well as its file would be named after the document like SRS, SDD and followed by the version number.
-For example, all the preliminary versions that are submitted for review would be named with the abbreviation followed by 0.1, 0.2.
-After the team approves the basic SPMP, this baseline document will be version 1.0 and is distributed to the stakeholders.
-Informal updates with the team will be numbered with 1.1, 1.2, etc. and the next full distribution would be version 2.0, etc.

 5.2 Test Plan

-The purpose of test plan is to describe the scope, approach, resources and schedule of intended test activities.
-It identifies amongst others test items, the features to be tested, the testing tasks, who will do each task, degree of tester independence, the test environment, the test design techniques and entry and exit criteria to be used, and the rationale for their choice, and any risks requiring contingency planning.
+The purpose of the test plan is to describe the scope, approach, resources, and schedule of intended test activities.
+It covers test cases, the testing approach, and the acceptance criteria.
 It is a record of the test planning process.

 5.2.1 Testing Scope

-Identify all software features and combinations of VENI System features that will be tested.
+Identify all Veni System features that will be tested.

 List of features in testing scope:

+TBD at later revision of document

 List of features out of testing scope:

+TBD at later revision of document

 5.2.2 Testing Strategy

-Testing Strategy describes the overall approach to testing.
-For each major group of features or feature combinations of VENI system, it will specify the approach which will ensure that these feature groups are adequately tested.
+The testing strategy describes the overall testing approach.
+For each major group of features for the Veni system, it will specify the method which will ensure that these features are adequately tested.
 It will specify the major activities, techniques, and tools which are used to test the designated groups of features.
 The approach should be described in sufficient detail to permit identification of the major testing tasks and estimation of the time required to do each one.

-Following level of testing will be done.
+The following testing will be done:

 Unit Testing (UT)